 The pads will leave bumps, blemishes, and scratches on the induction cooktop if you’re not careful.
 That’s a costly mistake because the only alternative will be to replace it!

 Using this sort of cleaners will increase the risk for fires.
-Therefore it is not recommended to use Flammable cleaners for induction cooktop.
+In this case, it is not recommended to use Flammable cleaners for induction cooktops.

 When using acidic cleaners for cleaning your induction cooktop, they can cause permanent damage, create dangerous fumes or even start fires if spilled onto hot coils.

-Scrub sponges are not appropriate for induction cooktops because they contain metal fragments that can cause damage to the circuitry of the appliance.
+Scrub sponges are not appropriate for induction cooktops because, under those circumstances, they contain metal fragments that can cause damage to the circuitry of the appliance.

 Powdery cleaners are typical household cleaners.
-They sometimes contain harsh chemicals that can damage the surface of your cooktop, and even worse, they can cause it to melt or crack.
-Use caution when cleaning your cooktop with powdery cleaners, so you don’t risk damaging or ruining it.
+Rather they sometimes contain harsh chemicals that can damage the surface of your cooktop, and even worse, they can cause it to melt or crack.
+In addition Use caution when cleaning your cooktop with powdery cleaners, so you don’t risk damaging or ruining it.

 Now that you know how to clean your induction cooktop, why not take the time and learn more about what they can do for you?
-With a little bit of research, we were able to find out all sorts of exciting things.
+Certainly, with a little bit of research, we were able to find out all sorts of exciting things.

 For example, did you know that an induction cooker cooks food faster than other types of cooking methods because it heats only the pot or pan directly above it instead of heating the entire stovetop like gas or electric stoves?

-It’s also economical since less energy is used when compared with traditional ovens.
+In fact, it’s also economical since less energy is used when compared with traditional ovens.
 Plus, many people say their recipes turn out better using an induction cooktop!
 These perks are just some of the reasons, so many customers love and swear by this type of appliance.
+Thanks for Reading.
+Kitchencookingkit.